kjake/streamlink-recorder/README.md

 `gid` - GROUP ID, map to your desired Group ID (fallback to 9001)

-The stream file will be named as `streamName - Year-Month-Day HourMinuteSecond - streamTitle.mkv`.
+The stream file will be named as `streamName - Year-Month-Day HourMinuteSecond - streamTitle.mp4`.

-#### Working on mp4 remuxing.